omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 * To check the signature, use Windows Explorer, righ-click the file and select Properties.

 Sign the app executable, build the installer and sign the installer EXE.
-Name the installer something like "setupMyApp-Ver11-Win32.exe"
+Name the installer something like "setupMyApp-Ver11-Win32.exe" ( that is, with app name and version number ) Note that, once accepted, the installer cannot be modified.
+If you release a new version, change the installer filename.

-Place the signed installer on the company website, on a https URL ( must have a SSL certificate ).
+Place the signed installer on the company website, on a https URL (i.e. the webserver must have a SSL certificate ).

 On Microsoft Partners website, on the application page, add a package of type EXE.